Scientists to trigger artificial earthquakes in Ticino

 According to risk assessments, a magnitude 1 quake is unlikely to cause any significant damage, says the project website.
 However, “very minor” damage in the vicinity of the experiment is possible.
 Major damage to the tunnels would only be expected at magnitude of 2.5.
 The probability of this happening is estimated at around 1%.

-According to the researchers, the probability of an earthquake causing damage outside the Bedretto tunnel is 1 in 10,000 – much lower than the probability of a natural earthquake occurring during the same period being felt or causing damage in the region.
+According to the researchers, the probability of an earthquake causing damage outside the Bedretto tunnel is 1 in 10,000 – much lower than the probability of a natural earthquake occurring during the same period being felt or causing damage.

 Nevertheless, nobody will be in the tunnel during the experiment, which is to be triggered remotely from Zurich.